Red Queen hypothesis: Competing evolutionary ideas

 A competing evolutionary idea is the court jester hypothesis, which indicates that an arms race is not the driving force of evolution on a large scale, but rather it is abiotic factors.

 The Black Queen hypothesis is a theory of reductive evolution that suggests natural selection can drive organisms to reduce their genome size.
 In other words, a gene that confers a vital biological function can become dispensable for an individual organism if its community members express that gene in a "leaky" fashion.
 Like the Red Queen hypothesis, the Black Queen hypothesis is a theory of co-evolution.

-Trivia
+Publication

 Van Valen originally submitted his article to the Journal of Theoretical Biology, where it was accepted for publication.
 However, because "the manner of processing depended on payment of page charges", Van Valen withdrew his manuscript and founded a new Journal called Evolutionary Theory, in which he published his manuscript as the first paper.
 Van Valen's acknowledgement to the National Science Foundation ran: "I thank the National Science Foundation for regularly rejecting my (honest) grant applications for work on real organisms, thus forcing me into theoretical work".